novacompile/.github/profile/README.md

 ```

 > [!NOTE]
-> To launch the shell, just run `nova`, after you have set it up correctly.
+> To launch the shell, just run `nova`, to launch the chat agent, run `nova -c`; after you have set it up correctly.
+To view all flags run `nova --flags`.